ZopaPublic/react-components/CONTRIBUTING.md

 ## Documentation ✍️

-Helping people with issues or writing docs is probably the best ways to start helping on this project.
+Helping by raising issues or improving documentation is the recommended way to start contributions on this project.

 ## Tracking progress 📈